-ASC 606, the long awaited and much debated new accounting standard for revenue recognition in the United States has now become reality for most public companies.
-Adoption of this new standard was required for calendar-year public companies effective January 1, 2018, and the results of adoption have now become public with the earnings releases and 10-Q filings for the first quarter ending March 31, 2018.
+ASC 606, the long awaited and much debated accounting standard for revenue recognition in the United States has now become reality for most public companies.
+Adoption of this new standard was required for calendar-year public companies effective January 1, 2018.
+The results of adoption have now become public with the earnings releases and 10-Q filings for the first quarter ending March 31, 2018.

 This standard has created much pain for some industries and has been essentially a non-event for others.
 Early results have not generated huge surprises but many companies have clearly been impacted.
 Based on a small survey of filings thus far, here are some trends:

-67% of companies adopting reported no material impact, and those with a material impact tended to result from earlier recognition of variable consideration, or from contract segmenting issues.
+67% of construction companies adopting reported no material impact.
+Those with a material impact tended to result from earlier recognition of variable consideration, or from contract segmenting issues.

-Nearly identical results as Technology, with most companies reporting meaningful changes in both directions.
+Software results were nearly identical as Technology, with most companies reporting meaningful changes in both directions.

-60% reported no material impact, and those who did report material impacts generally related to accelerated real estate commission and other fee recognition under the new rules.
+60% of companies in Real Estate reported no material impact.
+Those who did report material impacts generally related to accelerated real estate commission and other fee recognition under the new rules.

 As expected, most manufacturing companies (>80%) reported no material impact upon adoption.

-The big change in the restaurant space related to deferral of initial franchise fees for franchisors, with 45% reporting a material change for this matter alone.
+The big change in the restaurant space related to deferral of initial franchise fees for franchisers, with 45% reporting a material change for this matter alone.

-Finally, the vast majority of companies used the modified retrospective method of adoption, which enables companies to only prospectively show results under the new rules, as opposed to restating previous years.
+The vast majority of companies used the modified retrospective method of adoption.
+This method enables companies to only prospectively show results under the new rules, as opposed to restating previous years.